prince25bai10625-alt/Bank-Management-System/README.md

 Account created successfully!

+Deposit Money
 Enter your choice: 2

 Enter amount to deposit: ₹2000

 Amount deposited successfully!
 New Balance: ₹7000.0

+Withdraw Money
+Enter your choice: 3

+Enter amount to withdraw: ₹1000

+Amount withdrawn successfully!
+New Balance: ₹6000.0

-Validation
+✅ Validation

-The application checks that:
+The application validates the following conditions:

-Initial balance is not negative.
+Initial balance must not be negative.

-Deposit amount is greater than zero.
+Deposit amount must be greater than zero.

-Withdrawal amount is greater than zero.
+Withdrawal amount must be greater than zero.

-Withdrawal amount does not exceed the available balance.
+Withdrawal amount must not exceed the available balance.

-An account exists before performing transactions.
+An account must exist before performing transactions.

 Only one account can be created during a session.

-Limitations
+⚠️ Limitations

+This is a basic educational project and currently does not support:

+❌ Multiple accounts

+❌ Database storage

+❌ User authentication

+❌ Transaction history

+❌ Money transfers

+❌ Persistent account data

-This is a basic educational project.
-It currently does not support multiple accounts, database storage, authentication, transaction history, or money transfers.
-Account data is stored only while the program is running.
+Account information is stored only while the program is running.

-Future Improvements
+🔮 Future Improvements

+The project can be extended with the following features:

-Multiple account support
+👥 Multiple account support

-User authentication
+🔐 User authentication

-Transaction history
+📜 Transaction history

-Money transfer
+💸 Money transfer between accounts

-Database integration
+🗄️ Database integration

-GUI using Java Swing or JavaFX
+🖥️ GUI using Java Swing or JavaFX

-File-based data storage
+📁 File-based data storage

-Improved exception handling
+🛡️ Improved exception handling

+🔎 Account search functionality

+📊 Transaction summaries

-Learning Objective
+🎯 Learning Objective

 The main purpose of this project is to understand Java fundamentals and Object-Oriented Programming by implementing a simple real-world banking application.

+Through this project, you can practice:

+Java Basics
+    ↓
+Classes & Objects
+    ↓
+Constructors
+    ↓
+Encapsulation
+    ↓
+Methods
+    ↓
+Conditional Statements
+    ↓
+Loops
+    ↓
+Switch-Case
+    ↓
+Input Validation

-Author
+👨‍💻 Author

-Prince raj
+Prince Raj

 This project was created for educational and learning purposes.

+⭐ Support

+If you found this project useful for learning Java and OOP concepts, consider giving the repository a ⭐ Star!

+📌 Note

+This project is intended for educational purposes only and is not designed for use as a real-world banking application.